Push in the back: Push in the Back: Tackle

 While the second and third circumstances are objectively applied by umpires, there is some subjectivity concerning the first interpretation.
-This arises because a bent-over player can be easily knocked over by incidental contact, forcing the umpire to make a judgement call regarding whether or not be considers the push to be sufficiently substantial to warrant penalty.
+This arises because a bent-over player can be easily knocked over by incidental contact, forcing the umpire to make a judgement call regarding whether or not he considers the push to be sufficiently substantial to warrant penalty.
 Furthermore, it is not uncommon to see a player "take a dive" when he feels contact from behind, and umpires will not pay a free kick if they believe this to be the case.
 Nevertheless, it is relatively easy for fans to predict when these free kicks are going to be paid.
 Umpires are much less lenient if a player pushes another near the boundary line, due to the increased danger of crashing into the fence.

 Push in the Back: Marking contest

 One of the rules introduced by the VFL when they split from the VFA 1897 was the protection of a player who jumped for a mark from being put off balance by a player pushing them from behind.
 Pushes in the back are usually paid under the following three circumstances.